Kennet School: Awards

 Kennet was awarded the Artsmark Gold by the Arts Council England in 2001, 2004, 2007, 2010, and 2013; and the Platinum award in 2018.
 It was also awarded the Sportsmark by Sport England in 2001.
 The school was also awarded the Challenge Award by National Association for Able Children in Education on 22 November 2006 and re-accredited on in November 2010 and November 2017 respectively, as recognition for its efforts to support Able, Gifted and Talented pupils.
 Kennet was only the 16th school in the country to receive the award at the time.

 Teaching awards

 The previous headmaster, Paul Dick (1989-2017) was appointed an OBE for Services to Education in the 2000 New Year Honours.
 Paul Dick was also the Category Winner in 2001 in The Leadership Trust Award for School Leadership in a Secondary School in South of England.

 Sixth Form

 There is a Sixth Form at Kennet for students who wish to continue their education after the age of 16.
 There is a section of the library provided for Sixth Form use only.

+From the 2022/23 academic year, Kennet has two Head Students rather than a Head Girl and Head Boy.